Choosing the right metal roofing contractor is just one piece of the installation puzzle.

-- If you can be at home or in the business during the install, we would recommend it.
+- If you can be at home or in the business during the installation, we would recommend it.

 - If it’s not a possibility, discuss how to handle this with the contractor.

 - You should only have ONE person as your main contact, which is generally the overseer of the project.
-Conversely, there should be one main contact for the contractor.
+Also, there should be one main contact for the contractor.